department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-Veteran-spouse">What if my spouse is also a Veteran with a 30% or higher disability rating?
 Can we claim each other and our children?
 Or should only one of us add them as dependents?</button>
 <div id="questions-specific-Veteran-spouse" class="usa-accordion-content">

-If you’re both Veterans with a 30% or higher disability rating, you can both claim each other and your children.
+If you and your spouse are both Veterans with a 30% or higher disability rating, you can both claim each other and your children.

 It’ll take us longer to process your application if you’re claiming a dependent spouse who’s also a Veteran.
 But if you apply online, and we determine that you’re eligible for higher compensation, we’ll pay you back to the date you started your application.